-Purnagiri is located on the top of a hill and is 20 kms from Tanakpur.
+Purnagiri temple is located on the top of a hill and is 20 kms from Tanakpur.
 Purnagiri It is located on the right bank of the river kali.
-Also known as Punyagiri (meaning the mountain of good deeds), the Purnagiri temple is visited by thousands of devotees throughout the year.
-The temple fair is organized between the months of Poush and Chaitra (March) during which the entire valley of Punyagiri reverberates with the sound of chants, hymns and devotional songs.
+Also known as Purnagiri (meaning the mountain of good deeds), the Purnagiri temple is visited by thousands of devotees throughout the year.
+The temple fair is organized between the months of Poush and Chaitra (March) during which the entire valley of Purnagiri reverberates with the sound of chants, hymns and devotional songs.

 But Sati, being an uninvited guest, was not given any respect.
 Daksha insulted Shiva.
 Sati was unable to bear her father's insults toward her husband, so she committed suicide by jumping into the yajna fire.
 Enraged at the insult and the injury, Shiva destroyed Daksha's sacrifice, cut off Daksha's head, and replaced it with that of a goat as he restored him to life.
 Still crazed with grief, he picked up the remains of Sati's body, and danced the dance of destruction through the Universe.
 The other gods intervened to stop this dance, and the Vishnu's disk, or Sudarshana Chakra, cut through the corpse of Sati.
 The various parts of the body fell at several spots all through the Indian subcontinent and formed sites which are known as Shakti Peethas today.

-The Purnagiri temple is located at about 20 Kms from Tanakpur which is the nearest town from Purnagiri.
-Tanakpur,a town in Champawat district,is among one of the few places in Uttrakhand which has direct rail connectivity with Bareilly.
-Tankapur is also well connected with road to different parts of Kumaon as well as other parts of the Uttaranchal and other states.
-Regular bus service are from Tanakpur to Delhi, Nainital, Haldwani, Bareilly etc. From Tanakpur,there is a motorable road till the Thulligad which is located at about 14 Kms from Tanankpur.
+Tanakpur is the nearest town from Purnagiri.
+Tanakpur is a rail head town of Champawat district,is among one of the few places in Uttrakhand which has direct rail connectivity with Bareilly and lucknow.
+Tankapur is also well connected with road to different parts of Kumaon as well as other parts of the Uttarakhand and other states. there is a motorable road till the Thulligad which is located at about 14 Kms from Tanankpur.
 Different types of public transport are available from Tanakpur to Thulligad.
-From Thulligad the road for reaching upto Tunyas is under construction.
-People go on foot from Thulligad to Purnagiri temple.
+From Thulligad to Bairav Mandir also motorable road but limited jeeps are available thuligad to Bhairav Mandir.

-From Thulligad people walk on foot to reach the Hanuman Chatti.
-The south - western part of 'Punya Parvat'(Purna giri) can be seen from this place.
-Various temporary shops and huts are present on the road from Hanuman Chatti till Tunyas.
-On the way there are various dharamshalas and hotels etc where people can have rest for few hours, get fresh and can have snacks or meals.
-From Tunyas,the Maa Purnagiri temple is about 3 Kms.
+From Bhairav Mandir people walk on foot to reach the Purnagiri Temple.
+Various temporary shops and huts are present on the road from Thuligad till Bhairav Mandir.
+On the way there are various temporary dharamshalas and hotels etc where people can have rest for few hours, and can have snacks or meals.
+From Bhairav Mandir,the Maa Purnagiri temple is about 2 Kms.
 Form here after walking some distance the 'Baans Ki Chadai' starts which is now made convenient by the stairs and iron railing.